 I love how much Gluten-Free Prairie brand cares about the celiac and gluten-free community.
 In addition to their certified GF oats, they also offer oat flour, oat groats, sugar cookie mix, pizza crust, chocolate brownie mix, gluten-free granola, Hunger Buster cookie and pancake mix.
 Get all of their products HERE.

 Their oats are amazing in so many recipes including our chocolate oatmeal cake, gluten-free meatloaf, baked oatmeal bars and gluten-free oatmeal pancakes.
+You could also use muesli if you want a more robust cookie.
+But not granola as there is a difference in muesli vs granola.

 How to make them